lin5462107/VirtualHuman/projects/musepose/README.md

-# OpenAvatarChat for Metax GPU Platform
+# MusePose for Metax GPU Platform

 ## About